mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 ## Favorite Quotes

+These are some of my favorite quotes from Zen and the Art of Motorcycle Maintenance.
+You will see these reappear later in this post.

-> The place to improve the world is first in one's own heart and head and hands, and then work outward from there.
+* > The place to improve the world is first in one's own heart and head and hands, and then work outward from there.

-> If you have a high evaluation of yourself then your ability to recognize new facts is weakened.
+* > If you have a high evaluation of yourself then your ability to recognize new facts is weakened.
 You ego isolates you from Quality reality.

-> [...] most people stand in sight of the spiritual mountains all their lives and never enter them, being content to listen to other who have been there and thus avoid the hardships.
+* > [...] most people stand in sight of the spiritual mountains all their lives and never enter them, being content to listen to other who have been there and thus avoid the hardships.
 Some travel into the mountains accompanied by experienced guides who know the best and least dangerous routes by which they arrive at their destination.
 Still others, inexperienced and untrusting, attempt to make their own routes.

-> Stuckness shouldn't be avoided.
+* > Stuckness shouldn't be avoided.
 It's the psychic predecessor of all real understanding.

-> [...] physical discomfort is only important when the mood is wrong.
+* > [...] physical discomfort is only important when the mood is wrong.

+* > Sometimes it's a little better to travel than to arrive.

 ## Quality